 (Za’atar and preserved lemon also go well with this dish as do a scattering of sunflower and pumpkin seeds)

-1. Chop the aubergines into 1 inch cubes, salt well and put them into a bowl with a generous amount of olive oil.
-Mix the aubergine pieces by hand so they’re all well oiled then spread them out on a baking sheet in a single level and put the tray in the oven, pre-heated to 190 celsius (375 F) with a timer set for about 25 minutes.
+1. Chop the eggplants into 1 inch cubes, salt well and put them into a bowl with a generous amount of olive oil.
+Mix the eggplant pieces by hand so they’re all well oiled then spread them out on a baking sheet in a single level and put the tray in the oven, pre-heated to 190 celsius (375 F) with a timer set for about 25 minutes.

 2. Before dicing the cucumbers, cut them lengthwise and scrape out the central core of seeds and liquid.
 Discard also the seeds and excess liquid from the tomatoes (Canestrino or Cuore di Bue will have very little).
-This task may seen unnecessary and a bit fiddly but if you use a top quality olive oil as we do then you don’t really want its flavor diluted by all the watery mess from the cucumbers and tomatoes and furthermore it will make the aubergines soggy, so it’s well worth a bit of extra effort to get the best consitency and taste out of this salad.
+This task may seen unnecessary and a bit fiddly but if you use a top quality olive oil as we do then you don’t really want its flavor diluted by all the watery mess from the cucumbers and tomatoes and furthermore it will make the eggplants soggy, so it’s well worth a bit of extra effort to get the best consitency and taste out of this salad.